brother/gleshys/README.md

    `gleshys-session-destroy` to invalidate the key and remove the settings file.

+TODO / NOTE: Number 4 was working at some point but doesn't currently.
+Use one of the others.

 To avoid having to login, an API key can be obtained via the web interface at https://cloud.glesys.com.
 This key has no timeout and as long as the config file is provided (or you use the standard file) the